mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 Now the directory is ready, we can add the Nginx container.

 Below is the minimum config to deploy the Nginx container.
 A more complete config with added security middlewares is shown [here](https://github.com/mpdcampbell/blog/blob/master/docker-compose-blog.yml).
-If you don't bother with a [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) for your site, [you really should](https://www.codeslikeaduck.com/posts/quickcspsetup/).
+If you don't bother with a [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) for your site, a [previous post](https://www.codeslikeaduck.com/posts/quickcspsetup/) shows bare minimum effort to set one up.

 {{< code language="yml" title="Nginx docker-compose.yml [Bare bones set up]" expand="Show" collapse="Hide" isCollapsed="false" >}}
 errorPage: